zdravkov/kendo-docs/web/grid/appearance.md

 Virtual scrolling relies on a fake scrollbar.
 Its size is not determined by the browser, but calculated based on the average row height of already loaded data.
 As a result, variable row heights may cause unexpected behavior, such as inability to scroll to the last rows on the last page.

+> The Grid page size must be large-enough, so that the table rows do not fit in the scrollable data area.
+Otherwise the virtual vertical scrollbar will not be created.

 Due to height-related browser limitations, which cannot be avoided, virtual scrolling works with up to a couple of million records (depending on the browser).
 Using a larger row count than that can produce unexpected behavior or Javascript errors.